top of page

 Are you religiously affiliated?

-No. OE is not a religious organization and supports both faith-based and non-faith-based educators and families.
-However, the leadership is made up of praying Christians who desire to honor God in all that we do.
+OE is not a religious organization and supports both faith-based and non-faith-based educators and families.

 Are you politically affiliated?

 No. We support school choice for EVERYONE.
-We reject over-reaching governmental government control and the sexualization of children in the public school system, and we believe that the only way to protect ourselves is to band together regardless of political differences.
+We believe that the only way to protect ourselves from government over-reach is to band together regardless of political differences.

 Do you charge?